SAP-samples/btp-resource-consumption-monitor/README.md

 - Resources:
     - Cloud Foundry runtime: free tier plan is available and can be used.
 Create your CF Organisation with the 'free' option before deploying the application.
+    - Kyma runtime: free tier plan is available and can be used.
     - SAP Alert Notification service: free tier plan is available and can be used.
-Switch your MTA to plan 'free' instead of 'standard' [here](/cf/mta.yaml#L279).
+Switch your MTA to plan 'free' instead of 'standard' [here for CF](./cf/mta.yaml#L264) or [here for Kyma](./cf/chart/values.yaml#L108).
-    - SAP Application Logging service: there is no free plan, but this is an optional service, so you can just remove it from your MTA, both [here](/cf/mta.yaml#L36) and [here](/cf/mta.yaml#L333).
     - SAP Job Scheduling service: no free plan available.
 For an indicative pricing, see [here](https://discovery-center.cloud.sap/serviceCatalog/job-scheduling-service?region=all&tab=service_plan).

 ## Known Issues